ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

 * Child Route

 <br>
-e.g - Consider an url - "abc.com/user/add" and let's split it -
+Let's understand this by examples.
+Consider an url - "abc.com/user/add" and let's split it -

 * abc.com - domain of the website
 * user - parent route